 Keeping your cat indoors as much as possible during high pollen season.
 Pollen counts are at their highest from dawn to around mid-morning.

 Medicated shampoos and conditioners can be used to clean the coat of pollens, to reduce the amount that the cat will inhale or ingest when it grooms which can also help to soothe inflamed and itchy skin.

-Antihistamines are medications which block the effects of histamines and may be prescribed to offer relief to your cat.
-However, it is vital you speak to your veterinarian about the appropriate antihistamine to use as not all are suitable, particularly if your cat has an underlying medical condition.
+Antihistamines are medications that block the effects of histamines and may be prescribed to offer relief to your cat.
+However, you must speak to your veterinarian about the appropriate antihistamine to use as not all are suitable, particularly if your cat has an underlying medical condition.